The key differences Between a Junior and Senior Developer Career Growth

 In software engineering, career growth is determined by how much knowledge and experience you’ve acquired, little wonder everyone wants to become a senior developer.

-Asides from the variation in pay, which according to Indeed can be as high as double that of a junior developer, senior developers set themselves apart in different ways.
+Asides from the variation in pay, which according to Indeed can be as high as double that of a junior developer, senior developers career growth set themselves apart in different ways.
 During high-level technical projects, senior developers play a very crucial role in the decision-making process and can dictate things such as the framework or language to be used.

 In practice, a senior developer has the skillset to solve almost any type of problem with little or no supervision.
 They can easily assess the risks, ask the right follow-up questions, discover the right workflow, analyze the possible bottlenecks and provide a much stable, documented and tested solution.
 But for a junior developer, they can only solve a limited set of problems while providing a smaller number of alternative solutions.